Depending on the year in college, each student will meet with either an academic advisor or faculty advisor each

 Freshman: During your freshman year, an academic advisor is assigned to help you become integrated into your major, explain all University and College policies, be a resource for class suggestions, and provide guidance.
 The professional advisor for the Agricultural Education (teacher licensure) and Agricultural Communication and Marketing majors is Sarah Lindholm.

 Upperclassmen: During your sophomore year, you are assigned to a faculty advisor who will provide guidance for the remainder of your academic career.
 A faculty advisor is a great resource for ideas on internships or jobs, upper division courses, and should be used as a mentor.
 The faculty advisors for the Agricultural Education (teacher licensure) major are Dr. Brad Greiman and Dr. Amy Smith.
-The faculty advisors for the Agricultural Communication and Marketing major are Dr. Marianne Lorensen and Dr. Rebecca Swenson.
+The faculty advisor for the Agricultural Communication and Marketing major is Dr. Rebecca Swenson.
 Transfer students are immediately assigned to a faculty advisor and are required to meet with them before they are permitted to register for their second semester.

 Advising appointments provide you with a chance to discuss your current courses and to plan your next registration.
 You are also welcome to discuss new interests or directions, to make long-term plans, or to ask any questions that may have arisen during your time at the U. For all required advising appointments, an advising hold will be placed on your record until you have met with your advisor.
 It is your responsibility to contact your advisor to schedule the appointment.

 As you progress through your program, we strongly recommend regular meetings with your faculty advisor.
 They are a very important resource in your field of interest.

 A variety of forms are available for students to download from the CFANS website.
 Students may also find required forms by visiting their departmental offices or the CFANS Advising Center in 130 Coffey Hall.
 Students will find university-wide forms online on the One Stop forms website.

 Requirements for Graduation